sockeon/docs/docs/examples.md

 This document provides comprehensive examples demonstrating the implementation of Sockeon for various real-world use cases.
 Each example is designed to showcase specific features and capabilities of the library.

-## Example Files Overview

-The library includes several example implementations in the `examples` directory:

-1. `example.php` - Fundamental implementation with integrated WebSocket and HTTP capabilities
-2. `namespace_example.php` - Advanced demonstration of the namespace and room management system
-3. `advanced_http_example.php` - Comprehensive showcase of HTTP request/response handling with content negotiation, middleware, and authentication

 ## Basic WebSocket and HTTP Example

 The basic example demonstrates handling both WebSocket events and HTTP requests in a single controller: